Why Build a Registered Apprenticeship Program?

-Students in a Registered Apprenticeship Program will not only get technical on-the-job training, but also a paycheck for their work.
-A Registered Apprenticeship Program will also keep the students involved in learning because they will graduate with a High School diploma and a portable credential from the program.
+Students in a Registered Apprenticeship program will not only get technical on-the-job training, but also a paycheck for their work.
+A Registered Apprenticeship program will also keep the students involved in learning because they will graduate with a High School diploma and a portable credential from the program.
 Additionally, students may earn college credits through their Registered Apprenticeship if they wish to continue their training.
 Those who complete a Registered Apprenticeship will also earn a nationally recognized certificate.

 Create a Program: How to Get Started

-School districts can partner with local businesses to create a Registered Apprenticeship Program in many fields such as healthcare, IT, advanced manufacturing, finance, hospitality, construction, energy, and more.
+School districts can partner with local businesses to create a Registered Apprenticeship program in many fields such as healthcare, IT, advanced manufacturing, finance, hospitality, construction, energy, and more.
 As educators, you hold a vital role in preparing students to be the workforce of our future.
 Registered Apprenticeship Programs will help students get credentials in high-demand jobs while bringing us closer to the Future Ready Iowa goal to have 70 percent of Iowans with education or training beyond high school by 2025.
-The U.S. Department of Labor/ Office of Apprenticeship is the first step to registering a RA program and can assist with getting a program started.
-To create a program, you may contact Director Greer Sisson at 515-283-4690 or email@example.com.
+The U.S. Department of Labor/Office of Apprenticeship is the first step to registering a RA program and can assist with getting a program started.
+To create a program, you may contact Director Greer Sisson at 515-283-4690 or firstname.lastname@example.org.

 Learn From the experts

-How to Start an RA Program
+How to Start a Registered Apprenticeship Program

 March 2, 2020 (10:00-11:00 am CST)